.csv files are useful when scheduling Digital Samba meetings for importing bulk contact lists

 To import a .csv (comma-separated values) file containing a list of people you'd like to invite to a scheduled meeting, it's important to ensure that your file contains the proper formatting and doesn't include anything that might cause the import to fail, such as special characters.

 The following instructions will serve as a guidepost when using .csv files to invite participants to a scheduled meeting.

 1. Avoid special characters: before importing your .csv file, please check for misplaced non-standard characters such as asterisks, slashes, stress marks, or even unnecessary punctuation marks.
 Including only required participant information goes a long way when attempting to avoid file import issues.
 This also includes names such as those with accent marks, such as the last name Sánchez in Spanish or the first name Benoît in French; in these cases, you'll need to replace the special accented character with a non-accented character.
 For example, "Benoît" would need to be spelled "Benoit" in order for the .csv file to be imported successfully.

-2. Verify correct format: to ensure a successful upload onto the Participants tab in our Advanced Options section, your .csv file should be formatted per our Samba Live template (click here to learn more).
+2. Verify correct format: to ensure a successful upload onto the Participants tab in our Advanced Options section, your .csv file should be formatted per our Digital Samba template (click here to learn more).
 Check that your file contains headers for each field and fill out all rows/columns with participant information.
 Missing data might lead to file import issues.